On the Radar

 subsidiaries of the parent company, the securities are debt or debt-like, and one of

-the following guarantee structures is used:
+the following issuer and guarantor structures is used:

 - The parent company registrant issues (or co-issues on a